emqx/emqx-tutorial/faq/faq_en.md

 ## Q: How does the EMQ X achieve high concurrency and high availability?

-A: High concurrency and high availability are design goals of EMQ X. To achieve these goals, multiple technologies are applied:
+A: High concurrency and availability are design goals of EMQ X. To achieve these goals, several technologies are applied:

 - Making maximum use of the soft-realtime, high concurrent and fault-tolerant Erlang/OTP platform;
-- Full asynchronous architecture；
+- Full asynchronous architecture;
 - Layered design of connection, session, route and cluster;
-- Separated messaging panel and control panel;
+- Separated messaging and control panel;
-- Etc.

-Well designed and implemented, a single EMQ X node can handle million level connections.
+With the well design and implementation, a single EMQ X cluster can handle million level connections.

 EMQ X supports clustering.
-In a cluster with multiple nodes, the performance is multiplied, and the MQTT service will not be interrupted when a single node is down.
+The EMQ X performance can be scale-out with the increased number of nodes in cluster, and the MQTT service will not be interrupted when a single node is down.

 ## Q: Can EMQ X store messages to database?

 A: The EMQ X Enterprise edition supports data persistence.
-Supproted databases are:
+Supported databases are:

 - Redis
 - MongoDB